moveit/moveit_tutorials/doc/ompl_interface_tutorial.rst

 Source Install For OMPL Within Catkin Workspace
 -----------------------------------------------

 These instructions assume you are using catkin_tools.

+First ensure you do not have the ``ros-DISTRO-ompl`` binary installed, as it will override any local build of OMPL that your try to overlay.
+To understand the limitation see `Github issue <https://github.com/ros-planning/moveit/issues/169#issuecomment-242849008>`_.

 Clone the OMPL repos from either Bitbucket or Github:

 .. code-block:: bash